Basgolfer/TCUK-JDBC-Lab/README.md

 * Find a home by address
 * Find a home by person
 * Get a list of people who live in a certain home
+* Get all of the homes

+Notice when you try and get things that don't exist in the database we get an error?
+Fix that.
+Just make it so that requsting an item doesn't return anything as opposed to throwing the exception.

+### Some extra food for thought

+If you want to dynamically change queries based on fields, you need to do straight string creation not SQL string injection.
+This is because the query gets wrapped to help protect a little against SQL injection.
+This, however, means that you better be certain that user input does not go into that variable.